-One of the toughest challenges that a business will face, is building a winning team.
-There are lots of great books out there on company culture and hiring which can help you along the way, however an area which companies commonly fail to focus on, is the recruitment and development of actual talent.
+One of the toughest challenges that a business will face is building a winning team.
+There are lots of great books out there on company culture and hiring, which can help you along the way.
+However, an area in which companies commonly fail to focus on is the recruitment and development of actual talent.
 Society would have us believe that we are all created equally; however, in the world of business, that’s not the reality; some people are more talented than others.

-As World Cup fever has been recently upon us, in order to demonstrate the power of recruiting a talented team, I’m going to use a UK footballing analogy (or soccer, for our American friends.)
+As World Cup fever has been recently upon us, to demonstrate the power of recruiting a talented team, I’m going to use a UK footballing analogy (or soccer, for our American friends.)
 We’ll be looking at how football clubs work to develop their teams, as they progress further up the league table and jump divisions.
 In the UK, we have an amateur league and a professional league; the latter has various divisions of professionalism within.

 Ultimately, the goal of any team is to get to the Champion’s league; this is where they will be on the world stage and where big money is.
 For our example, let’s say that a team currently in Vanarama has had a fantastic season; they’ve just won the league and they are about to get promoted to the next division.

 In that situation, do you think the football club would make changes to their current team line up, or keep their existing players?
 Those of you that follow the sport will be aware that when a team gets promoted to the next division, they immediately shed the players, whom they believe, cannot perform at the new required level.
-This action means of course, that our team must recruit players to replace the ones they have lost; clubs do this by searching for players whom they know can tactically play in the next division and have the right fitness levels for the job.
+This action means of course that our team must recruit players to replace the ones they have lost; clubs do this by searching for players whom they know can tactically play in the next division and have the right fitness levels for the job.

-As the team moves up each division, the demand on their players agility and understanding of the game increases and therefore the pattern continues.
+As the team moves up each division, the demand on their players’ agility and understanding of the game increases and therefore the pattern continues.
 From time to time, as the club’s requirements change, even the backroom staff can be affected, as management work to put into place a structure which will push their team to the next division.

-Eventually, the team in our example reaches the performance level of a champions-league class club, where they have a phenomenal starting 22.
+Eventually, the team, in our example, reaches the performance level of a champions-league class club.
+This is a team with a phenomenal starting 22.
 They’ve got 11 players on the pitch and another 11 equally as skilled members on the bench; the club now has enough talent to put out two teams, which could smash their competitors around the world.
 In football, this churn of ’employees’ is expected, as a team climbs the professional ranks.

 So, why is it, that business owners don’t run their companies with the same level of simplicity?